geekbass/multi-dcos-cluster/README.md

 # Usage
 1) Pull down the repo

-2) Auth to the AWS
+2) Auth to the AWS, export default region and add your ssh keys.

 3) Modify the `admin_ips` in the `variables.tf` file to match your Public IPs from http://whatismyip.akamai.com/.
 [YO.UR.I.P/32].
 This will be defaulted to 0.0.0.0/0 when we get the bug fixed.